scrapy/scrapy/docs/topics/commands.rst

 Also keep in mind that some commands may have slightly different behaviours when running them from inside projects.
-For example, the fetch command will use spider-overridden behaviours (such as custom ``user_agent`` attribute) if the url being fetched is associated with some specific spider.
+For example, the fetch command will use spider-overridden behaviours (such as custom :settings:`USER_AGENT` per-spider setting) if the url being fetched is associated with some specific spider.
 This is intentional, as the ``fetch`` command is meant to be used to check how spiders are downloading pages.

 .. _topics-commands-ref: